owasp-dep-scan/dep-scan/README.md

   --no-banner           Do not display banner
   --cache               Cache vulnerability information in platform specific user_data_dir --sync                Sync to receive the latest vulnerability data.
 Should have invoked cache first.
-  --suggest             Suggest appropriate fix version for each identified vulnerability.
   --risk-audit          Perform package risk audit (slow operation).
 Npm only.
   --private-ns PRIVATE_NS
                         Private namespace to use while performing oss risk audit.
 Private packages should not be available in public registries by default.
 Comma